shurik179/reflectance_array/docs/library.rst

 array micropython/Circuit Python library.

 This document describes version 1.0 of the library.
-It assumes that you had already created object LineArray object; all methods below are methods of this object (e.g. ).
-Sensor index s ranges from 0--5
+It assumes that you had already created a  LineArray object; all methods below are methods of this object.
+Sensor index s ranges between 0--5; 0 is the rightmost sensor, and 5, the leftmost.

 Basic commands